Dream (YouTuber)

-Clay (born August 12, 1999), known online as Dream, is an American YouTuber, Twitch streamer, speedrunner, and musician primarily known for creating Minecraft content.
+Clay (born August 12, 1999), better known online as Dream, is an American Minecraft YouTuber, Twitch streamer, Minecraft speedrunner, and musician primarily known for creating Minecraft content.

-Dream has been active online since 2014, but did not gain substantial popularity until 2019, with the release of his "Minecraft Manhunt" YouTube series.
-Dream also gained notability for his Minecraft speedruns; however, several of his records were struck down due to evidence of cheating.
+Dream has been active online since 2014, but did not gain substantial popularity until 2019, with the release of his Minecraft Manhunt series.
+Dream also gained notoriety for his Minecraft speedruns; however, several of his records were overturned due to evidence of cheating.
 Content created in the Dream SMP, Dream's invite-only survival multiplayer (SMP) Minecraft server that stars content creators engaged in roleplay, also attracted considerable attention, acclaim and a popular fandom.

-As of 12 August 2023, his seven YouTube channels have collectively reached over million subscribers (Note: Subscribers, broken down by channel: